MattDMo/Neon-color-scheme/README.md

-# Neon Theme
+# Neon Color Scheme
-###### I renamed the package from `Neon.tmTheme` as the directory name was confusing Sublime (and I assume would TextMate as well), and Github automatically redirects from the old name, so why not?
+###### I renamed the package from `Neon Theme` as this is [really a color scheme](https://github.com/MattDMo/Neon-sublime-theme/issues/4) and I don't want to mislead/confuse anyone.
+However, I am working on an actual Neon-inspired **theme** for Sublime, so stay tuned...

 ### Now available through [Package Control](https://sublime.wbond.net/)!